Catalog Search Results

 Description

 "Latino Almanac covers the history of Latino Americans in politics, labor, law, religion, business, science, medicine, the military, media, sports, literature, music, theater, art, and film.
 Chapters address the important events and social and cultural changes that affected Latino Americans over the centuries.
-Each chapter offers a narrative history, along with separate biographical profiles of more than 650 key figures"--
+Each chapter offers a narrative history, along with separate biographical profiles of more than 650 key figures"-- Provided by publisher.

 Author